Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Conclusion

 \section{Conclusion}

-As the availability of richly structured, non-Euclidean data grows across application domains, there is an increasing need for machine learning methods that can fully leverage the underlying geometry, topology, and symmetries to extract insights.
-Driven by this need, a new paradigm of non-Euclidean machine learning is emerging that generalizes classical techniques to curved manifolds, topological spaces, and group-structured data.
-This paradigm shift echoes the non-Euclidean revolution in mathematics in the 19th century, which radically expanded our notion of geometry and catalyzed significant advancements across the natural sciences.

-In this review, we have provided an accessible overview of this emerging field, unifying disparate threads in the literature into a common organizational framework.
+As the availability of richly structured, non-Euclidean data grows, a new paradigm of machine learning has emerged, leveraging the mathematics of geometry, topology, and algebra to extract novel insights.
+In this review, we have provided an accessible overview of this field, unifying disparate threads in the literature into a common framework.
 Our illustrated taxonomy contextualizes, classifies, and differentiates existing approaches and illuminates gaps that present opportunities for innovation.
-We hope this serves as an invitation for both theoreticians and practitioners to further explore the potential of non-Euclidean geometry, topology, and algebra to reshape modern machine learning, just as they reshaped our fundamental understanding of space over a century ago.
+In addition, we provide resources for the practitioner's use.
+Section \ref{sec:benchmarks} organizes the benchmarks used in the non-Euclidean deep learning literature.
+Section \ref{sec:software} provides a list of core open-source software libraries for non-Euclidean machine learning.
+Section \ref{sec:apps} summarizes the core domains that non-Euclidean machine learning has been applied to thus far.
+We hope this serves as an invitation for both theoreticians and practitioners to further explore the potential for geometry, topology, and algebra to reshape modern machine learning, just as they reshaped our fundamental understanding of space over a century ago.

-By empowering models with the tools to respect the underlying structure of data, non-Euclidean machine learning greatly expands the frontiers of the types of learning problems that can be tackled.
-With a growing theoretical understanding and the design of architectures that fully leverage the mathematical formalisms of geometry, topology and algebra, non-Euclidean approaches hold immense potential to transform the broader machine learning landscape and its application to engineering problems and the natural sciences in the coming years.